zengchang233/MTGAN/README.md

 This is an **unofficial MTGAN implementation**.
 It only provides a preliminary code for these neural network of this model architecture **without** concretely calculation such as convolutional kernel size and pooling kernel size.

-In this repository, I used cosine similarity-based Tripelt loss instead of the Euclidean distance-based Triplet loss used by the authors of this paper.
+In this repository, I used cosine similarity-based Tripelt loss ~~instead of the Euclidean distance-based Triplet loss used by the authors of this paper~~.

 ## Dataset